St. John Mine

 The St. John Mine is located in Potosi, Wisconsin.
 It was added to the National Register of Historic Places in 1979.

 History

 Once a natural cave, Native Americans mined lead out of the site before Wisconsin's "lead rush" in 1827.
-The first non-Native American work the mine was Willis St. John.
+The first non-Native American to work at the mine was Willis St. John.
 The mine is privately owned and tours are no longer available.